timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES.md

   * (8) Coordinating and approving activities conducted by the Department of Energy for the study, development, production, and retirement of nuclear warheads, including concept definition studies, feasibility studies, engineering development, hardware component fabrication, warhead production, and warhead retirement.

+  * (9) Reviewing proposed capabilities, and establishing and validating performance requirements (as defined in section 181(h) of this title), for nuclear warhead programs.

-  * (9) Preparing comments on annual proposals for budget levels for research on nuclear weapons and transmitting those comments to the Secretary of Defense and the Secretary of Energy before the preparation of the annual budget requests by the Secretaries of those departments.
+  * (10) Preparing comments on annual proposals for budget levels for research on nuclear weapons and transmitting those comments to the Secretary of Defense and the Secretary of Energy before the preparation of the annual budget requests by the Secretaries of those departments.

-  * (10) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.
+  * (11) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.

-  * (11) Providing—
+  * (12) Providing—

     * (A) broad guidance regarding priorities for research on improved conventional weapons, and